jackyzha0/quartz/content/posts/zettelkasten-example-1-go-the-collectors-fallacy.md

 ---
-title: "Zettelkasten Example #1: The Collector's Fallacy"
+title: "Learn Zettelkasten by Example #1: The Collector's Fallacy"
 date: 2022-06-03
 lastmod: 2022-06-03
 ---